 Unfortunately, the attractive look and price of wood shakes comes with a cost; obviously, being wooden, they can be highly flammable.
 This means you’ll need to keep your roof treated, contributing to the cost of routine maintenance.
 Still, if you’re after that unmatched style, the extra expense will deliver you a quality roof that’ll make you proud of how your home looks.

-If the time is coming for you to replace your roof, or even if you want to know that your own roof is in good repair, you’re safe hands with your friendly neighborhood roofing company in Flagler Beach, Elite Remodeling Services.
+If the time is coming for you to replace your roof, or even if you want to know that your own roof is in good repair, you’re safe hands with your friendly neighborhood roofing company, Elite Remodeling Services.
 Give us a call today to schedule your free inspection!